BeTheCodeWithYou/go-api-testing-using-zerocode/readme.md

 ```
 Above code will genreate ready to use project with sample Tests for GET, POST, PUT api calls.

-You just have to edit the tests located under resources/tests  s as per your API and hostconfig files in the resouce folder to specify host and port where your API is running.
+You just have to edit the tests located under resources/tests as per your API and hostconfig files in the resouce folder to specify host and port where your API is running.

 Once all setup, just run below command